A near-term quantum algorithm for solving linear systems of equations based on the Woodbury identity: Introduction

 \section{Introduction}

-Solving a linear system of equations is often a critical step in many science and engineering problems.
-For this reason, there has been intense research producing a wide array of algorithms for solving linear equations.
-Classical computers use iterative methods (such as the conjugate gradient method), direct methods (such as LU decomposition), and many other methods that exploit the structure of the system of equations.
-The structure of the equations is reflected in its matrix representation.
-The choice of the best algorithm often depends on the matrix structure.
+Solving a linear system of equations is often a critical step in science and engineering problems.
+For this reason, significant research has produced a variety of algorithms for solving linear equations.
+Classical computers use iterative methods (such as the conjugate gradient method), direct methods (such as LU decomposition), or other methods that exploit the structure of a system of equations.
+The structure of linear systems is reflected in their matrix representations, and choosing the best algorithm often depends on that matrix structure.
 For example, iterative methods are often used on large, sparse matrices, whereas direct methods are often used on small, dense matrices.